Everything You Need to Know About: NE1’s Dog on the Tyne

 There’s tonnes of dog-friendly fun for your four-legged friends and we think their tails will be wagging all day long with what we've got in store!

-There'll be canine crafts and a dog agility course, plus marvellous market stalls and talks.
-We're also teaming up with Yoga x Life again to host yoga sessions for hounds and their humans, and several dog walks throughout the day - both happening at the Swirle Pavilion.
+We're also teaming up with Yoga x Life again to host yoga sessions for hounds and their humans, and there'll be several dog walks throughout the day - both happening at the Swirle Pavilion - and Quayside Garden will be dishing out free puppuccinos for the puppers.
+Dogs who complete one of the dogs walks will also nab themselves a free NE1 tennis ball too!

 Do I need to book tickets?